Beer: Ingredients

-Hops contain several characteristics that brewers desire in beer.
 Hops contribute a bitterness that balances the sweetness of the malt; the bitterness of beers is measured on the International Bitterness Units scale.
-Hops contribute floral, citrus, and herbal aromas and flavours to beer.
-Hops have an antibiotic effect that favours the activity of brewer's yeast over less desirable microorganisms and aids in "head retention", the length of time that a foamy head created by carbonation will last.
+Hops further contribute floral, citrus, and herbal aromas and flavours.
+They have an antibiotic effect that favours the activity of brewer's yeast over less desirable microorganisms, and aids in "head retention", the length of time that a foamy head created by carbonation will last.
 The acidity of hops is a preservative.

-Yeast is the microorganism that is responsible for fermentation in beer.
-Yeast metabolises the sugars extracted from grains, which produces alcohol and carbon dioxide, and thereby turns wort into beer.
-In addition to fermenting the beer, yeast influences the character and flavour.
-The dominant types of yeast used to make beer are the top-fermenting Saccharomyces cerevisiae and bottom-fermenting Saccharomyces pastorianus.
+Yeast is the microorganism responsible for fermenting beer.
+It metabolises the sugars, producing ethanol and carbon dioxide, and thereby turns wort into beer.
+In addition, yeast influences the character and flavour.
+The dominant types of beer yeast are top-fermenting Saccharomyces cerevisiae and bottom-fermenting Saccharomyces pastorianus.
 Brettanomyces ferments lambics, and Torulaspora delbrueckii ferments Bavarian weissbier.
 Before the role of yeast in fermentation was understood, fermentation involved wild or airborne yeasts.
-A few styles such as lambics rely on this method today, but most modern fermentation adds pure yeast cultures.
+A few styles, such as lambics, rely on this method today, but most modern fermentation adds pure yeast cultures.

-Some brewers add one or more clarifying agents or finings to beer, which typically precipitate (collect as a solid) out of the beer along with protein solids and are found only in trace amounts in the finished product.
-This process makes the beer appear bright and clean, rather than the cloudy appearance of ethnic and older styles of beer such as wheat beers.
-Examples of clarifying agents include isinglass, obtained from swimbladders of fish; Irish moss, a seaweed; kappa carrageenan, from the seaweed Kappaphycus cottonii; Polyclar (artificial); and gelatin.
-If a beer is marked "suitable for vegans", it was clarified either with seaweed or with artificial agents.
+Some brewers add clarifying agents or finings to beer, which typically precipitate (collect as a solid) out along with protein solids, and are found only in trace amounts in the finished product.
+This process makes the beer appear bright and clean, rather than the cloudy appearance of ethnic and older styles such as wheat beers.
+Clarifying agents include isinglass, from the swimbladders of fish; Irish moss, a seaweed; kappa carrageenan, from the seaweed Kappaphycus cottonii; Polyclar (artificial); and gelatin.
+Beer marked "suitable for vegans" is clarified either with seaweed or with artificial agents.